fakerybakery/PDS/README.md

 ## Assistance Needed

 Do you want to contribute to PDS?
 Our songs are currently synthesized using a computer, but if you'd be willing to actually play the songs, that would be great!
+If you want to contribute, please [create a GitHub issue](https://github.com/fakerybakery/PDS/issues) and you can request sheet music.

 ## License